moneybutton/bsv/README.md

 License
 -------

-In order to support maximum interoperability with other software, fullnode is MIT-licensed.
+In order to support maximum interoperability with other software, Fullnode is MIT-licensed.
 See LICENSE.